College Football News Preview 2020: Previewing, predicting, and looking ahead to the Oklahoma Sooners season with what you need to know.

 CFN in 60 Video: Oklahoma Sooners Preview

 – The Sooner offense is so much fun when the passing game is winging it around the yard that it’s easy to push aside how great the ground attack is.
 Jalen Hurts ran for close to 1,300 yards and 20 scores, and Kennedy Brooks took off for 1,011 yards and six touchdowns.
-Brooks should be a lock for 1,000 yards for the third year in a row, and it’ll be a revolving door behind him.
+Brooks would be a lock for 1,000 yards for the third year in a row, but he’s opting out to get ready for the NFL, and now it’ll be a revolving door behind him.

-With Trey Sermon transferring to Ohio State, 6-0, 229-pound senior Rhamondre Stevenson will eventually get the No. 2 job after finishing third on the team with 515 yards and six touchdowns – he’s currently suspended for the first five games of the season after being suspended by the NCAA for a positive drug test – but freshman Seth McGowan is a talented option who’ll get an early look.
+With Trey Sermon transferring to Ohio State, 6-0, 229-pound senior Rhamondre Stevenson will get long look at the starting gig … eventually.
+He finished third on the team with 515 yards and six touchdowns, but he’s currently suspended for the first few games of the season after being suspended by the NCAA for a positive drug test.

 No matter who’s running the ball, it’ll all work behind a phenomenal line that should be among the nation’s best.
 It’s loaded with all-star talent with all five starters expected back, starting with junior Creed Humphrey at center and junior Adrian Ealy at one of the tackle spots.

 – CeeDee Lamb is gone to the Dallas Cowboys, but great recruiting classes are about to payoff at receiver.
 Charleston Rambo was second on the team with 43 catches and five scores – averaging over 17 yards per catch – and 2019 star recruit Jadon Haselwood will play a huge role if and when he’s all back full after suffering an offseason leg injury.